Course Content and Outcome Guide for BA 277

 - Special Fee:

 Course DescriptionIntroduces contemporary socio-economic and best practices within the business environment with a focus on global, domestic and internal business concerns.
 Individual and corporate decision-making will be examined in a rational, pragmatic, responsible and decisive manner.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 1. Use an understanding of contemporary ethical standards in relation to corporate social responsibility and the triple bottom line to make effective on-the job sound ethical decisions.